joaquintides/boost_epoch/README.md

 with C++11 as its baseline, would you strive to use `std` components rather than their Boost counterparts, no matter how good the latter are?
 I would say you would.

-**How does this compare to other initiatives proposing dropping C++03 suport?**
+**How does this compare to other initiatives proposing Boost dropping C++03 support?**

-The most articulatd proposal in this area in Boost is [Peter Dimov's](https://pdimov.github.io/articles/phasing_out_cxx03.html), which focuses on providing authors with protocols for deprecating and removing C++03 support on their libs, though there have been also discussions on declaring C++03
+The most articulated proposal in this area is
+[Peter Dimov's](https://pdimov.github.io/articles/phasing_out_cxx03.html), which
+focuses on providing authors with protocols for deprecating and removing C++03 support on their libs, though there have been also discussions on declaring C++03